agmeyer4/noaa_csl/README.md

 > conda env create --file=environment.yml
 ```

-Key capabilities of this package are currently:
+Key elements of this package are currently:
 1. data_download.py : Download all or a subset of the data from the link above, organize, and standardize the structure of the dataset.
 Note that downloading the entire dataset (through Aug 2021) will take ~20hrs and use ~5Tb of space.
 More details in download_data.py.

-2. regrid_data.py : Regrid the downloaded data from Lambert Conformal Coordinates to lat/long (WGS) coordinates, at a default of 0.01&deg; grid spacing.
+2. regrid_data.py : Regrid the downloaded data from Lambert Conformal Coordinates to lat/long (WGS) coordinates, at a default of 0.1&deg; grid spacing.

 3. noaa_csl_funcs.py : Useful functions to handle paths and organization, deal with base data inconsistencies, deal with units/attributes, sanity checks, regridding library, etc.